A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Empirical Estimates of Quantile Difference

-This section documents QR estimates of the realized return on the risk-neutral quantile function to study the local difference between the physical and risk-neutral distribution.
-Before presenting the results, I first discuss the notation used in this section.
+This section documents empirical estimates of the conditional difference between the physical and risk-neutral quantile functions.
+I first discuss the notation and then consider an example to clarify the idea and motivate the methodology.